Securing /tmp on a linux server

 Securing /dev/shm

 /dev/shm is nothing but the implementation of the traditional shared memory concept.
-It is an efficient way of passing data between programs but the problem is that everyone can create, read and execute files on it by default.
+It is an efficient way to pass data between programs, but the problem is that everyone can create, read, and execute files on it by default.

 Step 1: Edit your /etc/fstab